williscool/modern_js_app/design_notes.md

 - Do the browser requirements  mean that I can explicitly exclude support for ie11?
 - does the prompt exclude flow type annotations (somewhat ambigious since these would be preprocessed out)

+## done

+- setup babel, webpack,  etc. and get an html that loads some js